skip to Main Content

 Be aware that some shippers may not offer much help.
 UPS policy, for example, says that if a package a sender has authorized to be left without a signature is delivered successfully, the company isn’t responsible if the package is stolen.
 UPS, FedEx and USPS also limit the dollar amount of claims unless extra insurance is purchased.

-Unfortunately, a package left on a porch, doorstep or vestibule is a tempting target.
-Use some of these tips to make yours less tempting.
+A package left on a porch, doorstep or vestibule will always be a tempting target, but you can use some of these tips to make yours less tempting.

 If you have any questions about homeowners insurance or your current insurance policy, or if you would like a free insurance review, please call us at 877-576-5200.